santacsj/basicassembler64/README.md

 ### Hints

 - Since no * assignment is supported, the .BL pseudo instruction can be used to leave out bytes between instructions
-- The comma and other separator characters that the BASIC INPUT# instruction recognises should not be used, not in the source code, not in quoted string.
-Use the .BY pseudo intruction to store it in memory, if needed in texts.
+- The comma and other separator characters that the BASIC INPUT# instruction recognises should not be used, not in the source code, not in quoted strings.
+Use the .BY pseudo instruction to store it in memory directly

 ## The Editor - BASIC Ed aka BED